dcbaker/jenkins-salt/README.md

 ## Using the "dev" branch

-We use a dev branch for testing changes on a single branch before merging them into the master.
+We use a dev branch for testing changes on a single machine before merging them into the master.

 The first thing to do is to update the `top.sls` file on the dev branch by adding a "dev" catagory: